-StreamNet serves as a regional coordination body to support data management and facilitate cooperation across organizational boundaries.
-StreamNet supports coordination through establishing and implementing regional data exchange standards for a specific suite of fish monitoring data (time series trends) and fish HLIs, including abundance, distribution, and productivity, with a long-term goal of extending coverage to additional metrics of regional importance.
-These data have traditionally been created and managed internally by the region's state, tribal, and federal fish management agencies or programs, and the StreamNet data systems provide access to these data in a consistent format as agreed upon by the data providers.

-The success of StreamNet relies on its staff, and partner and member organizations' ability to learn, adapt, and adjust to regional information needs.
+StreamNet serves as a regional coordination body to support data management and exchange and facilitate cooperation across organizational and administrative boundaries.
+StreamNet supports coordination through establishing and implementing regional data exchange standards for a specific suite of fish monitoring data (time series trends) and CAP Fish HLIs for natural origin (NCA) and hatchery origin (HCA) data, with a long-term goal of extending coverage to additional metrics of regional importance.
+These data have traditionally been created and managed disparately by the region's state, Tribal, and federal fish management agencies or programs, and the StreamNet data systems provide access to these data in a consistent format as developed and agreed upon by the data providers.
+The success of StreamNet relies on its staff and partner and member organizations' support and capacity to submit information per the requested format to facilitate access to information used for regional needs.
 The dynamic arena of data management and technology provides challenges and opportunities that StreamNet must tackle to be responsive to data providers' and consumers' needs.
 These needs include improving processes and tools to both enhance access to quality data and strengthen proper use and attribution of data, while lessening the burden on data providers.
-Below we highlight some lessons learned and recommendations to further strengthen the StreamNet Program and its value to regional reporting and decision-making processes.